The University has waste collection and recycling facilities around the Campus. The following waste streams are collected:

 The University has a rolling programme to introduce new recycling and general waste bins around the Brayford Campus.
 The new bins have the WRAP Recycle Now logos to ensure that waste streams are clearly marked.
-The graph below shows how much waste and recycling the university generated over the last twelve months.
+The graph below shows how much waste and recycling the university generated over the last 15 months.

 You can view a map highlighting specialist and general recycling points on campus here:

 For people living within Lincoln you can find details about what items can be recycled here.